InfusionBot/Welcome-Bot/README.md

 Commands:
 1. `!w ping` - Ping the bot.
-2. `!w test` - Test by welcome message
+2. `!w test` - Test by sending welcome message

 ## Inviting the bot
 The bot requires the following permissions: